 The house is situated within the residential district denominated during the Muslim period as Ajsaris, later called “Axares”, and eventually known by the name of the parish church to which it belongs, San Pedro.
 The house occupies a plot of 221 m2, and has a façade which faces the street and three party walls.
 It is structured around a rectangular patio of a north-south orientation, which has a pool at its center.
 It has porticos of three arches, supported by columns, before the main halls on the smaller sides together with lintels and pillars on the other two sides.
 The eastern side has recently been closed.
 The upper floor has the same structure as the lower with a perimetric wooden gallery, except on the western side where there are six brick arches.
 Its typological features and Nasrid elements, such as the columns and corbels sustaining the eaves seem to indicate that it is a Nasrid house from the 15th century to which the upper floor was added during the Morisco period.

 The houses are situated on a large site adorned with an orchard and flower gardens located at the corner of the Cuesta del Chapiz and Camino del Sacromonte, the old road to Guadix, on the southeastern border of the district once called Barrio de la Blanca (Harat al-Bayda’).
 Although the denomination of the “Casa del Chapiz” is most commonly used in the singular form, the plural is more precise, as the name refers to two different houses with distinct origins.
-The southern house seems to have been constructed over the remains of a 14th century Nasrid palace, which would have occupied a plot of 860 m2.
+The southern house seems to have been constructed over the remains of a 14th century Nasrid palace which would have occupied a plot of 860 m2, and was part of a large almunia.
 Part of the floor plan has been conserved, as well as some of its elements which were borrowed when the house was rebuilt at the beginning of the 16th century by the Morisco Lorenzo el Chapiz.
 The traditional type of rectangular patio surrounded by four flights of rooms and porticos of five arches on the smaller sides was used in its construction.
 Similarly, Chapiz’s brother-in-law, Hernán López el Feri, built the other house which was smaller in size and most likely of a new floor plan desing, with wooden galleries on all four sides.
 Both of these dwellings constitute an unsurpassable model for understanding the process of typological evolution which took place in the Nasrid domestic architecture from its period of maturity to what might be considered its final phase in the 16th century, the Morisco period.
 In 1932, Torres Balbás completed restoration work of these houses in order to install the recently created Escuela de Estudios Arabes (School of Arab Studies – CSIC).

 Also available in - También disponible en Spanish (Español)